SenseNet/sn-client/packages/sn-hooks-react/README.md

 You can use the custom hooks in a similar way as the build-in React hooks, respecting the [Rules of Hooks](https://reactjs.org/docs/hooks-rules.html).

-### Custom contexts
+### Custom contexts and Providers

-- CurrentAncestors
+- CurrentAncestors and CurrentAncestorsProvider
-- CurrentChildren
+- CurrentChildren and CurrentChildrenProvider
-- CurrentContent
+- CurrentContent and CurrentContentProvider
 - InjectorContext
-- LoadSettingsContext
+- LoadSettingsContext and LoadSettingsContextProvider
-- LoggerContext
+- LoggerContext and LoggerContextProvider
 - RepositoryContext
-- SessionContext
+- SessionContext and SessionContextProvider

 ### Custom hooks